Whether you’d like a large, extravagant wedding or a small, casual affair, you’ll have to figure out how to pay for it.

 - Take advantage of credit card perks: Many credit cards offer rewards such as cash back and points that you can redeem for free or discounted things such as airfare, lodging or gift cards.

-- Automate savings: Arrange for some of your paycheck to automatically go into your wedding savings account.
+- Automate savings: Arrange for some of your paychecks to automatically go into your wedding savings account.
 This can allow you to save without much thought or effort.

 If you find yourself turning to wedding loans to finance a large portion of your wedding, stop to think about whether there’s any way you can trim costs without sacrificing the important parts of your big day.

-- Pick an off-peak day such as Friday or Sunday.
+- Pick an off-peak day of the week.